KingRial/Ancilla-Server/README.md

 ----------------------------
 #v0.0.4
 - Refactored code to be used as a simple NPM's library
-- Reworked code: first step to obtain an easier environment to create and debug scripts created to integrate different technologies in the same supervisor.
+- Reworked code: first step to obtain an easier environment to create, debug and test scripts to integrate different technologies in the same supervisor.
 - Various fixing

 #v0.0.3